nats-io/nats.deno/jetstream/README.md

 For example, developers that use JetStream can access it by using the functions `jetstream()` and `jetstreamManager()` and provide their NATS connection.
-Note that the `NatsConnection#jetstream/Manager()` APIs are no longer available.
+Note that were built directly into the NatsConnection `NatsConnection#jetstream/Manager()` APIs are no longer available.
+This enables clients that don't use JetStream have a smaller footprint.

-Also note that if you are using KV or ObjectStore, these APIs are provided by a different libraries `@nats-io/kv` and `@nats-io/obj` respectively.
-If you are only using KV or ObjectStore, there's no need to reference this library directly unless you need to do some specific JetStreamManager API, as both `@nats-io/kv` and `@nats-io/obj` depend on this library already.
+Also note that if you are using KV or ObjectStore, these APIs are now provided by a different libraries `@nats-io/kv` and `@nats-io/obj` respectively.
+If you are only using KV or ObjectStore, there's no need to reference this library directly unless you need to do some specific JetStreamManager API, as both `@nats-io/kv` and `@nats-io/obj` depend on this library already and use it under the hood.

 ## JetStreamManager (JSM)

-The client provides CRUD functionality to manage streams and consumers, via JetStreamManager.
+The JetStreamManager provides CRUD functionality to manage streams and consumers resources.
 To access a JetStream manager:

 ```typescript
 const jsm = await jetstreamManager(nc);